 The Board is ultimately responsible for the overall liquidity management and asset and liability management.
-ALCO and RMC are delegated with executive responsibility to manage liquidity risk from first and second LOD perspectives, respectively.
-In particular, ALCO is responsible for reviewing relevant liquidity reports, reviewing material changes to liquidity risk models and assumptions, overseeing the development and maintenance of Contingency Funding Plan ("CFP").
+ALCO is delegated with executive responsibility to manage liquidity risk, in particular, responsible for reviewing relevant liquidity reports, reviewing material changes to liquidity risk models and assumptions, overseeing the development and maintenance of Contingency Funding Plan ("CFP").

 The Bank sets up various risk measures, including Liquidity Maintenance Ratio ("LMR"), and Loan to Deposit ratio, to identify emerging risks in liquidity risk positions and potential funding needs.
 The internal limits for such liquidity measures are established, with sufficient buffer to regulatory minimum requirements to ensure the on-going compliance.
-Monitoring results of liquidity risk metrics are presented to ALCO and RMC on a monthly basis and to the Board Risk Committee on a quarterly basis.
+Monitoring results of liquidity risk metrics are presented to ALCO on a monthly basis and to the RC on a quarterly basis.